 Purpose

-The primary function of the Committee on Accessible Technology Oversight is to develop and deliver recommendations for accessible technology and accessible IT policy, priorities, and tools to Washington State’s system of Community and Technical Colleges (CTC) and the State Board for Community and Technical Colleges.
+The primary function of the Committee on Accessible Technology Oversight is to develop and deliver recommendations for accessible technology and accessible IT policy, priorities, and tools to Washington State’s system of Community and Technical Colleges (CTC) and the State Board for Community and Technical Colleges (SBCTC).

 Serving as a centralizing source of influence across the college system, CATO identifies critical accessible technology and accessible IT issues, needs, and initiatives in accordance with federal and state disability laws and policies pertinent to higher education.

-CATO is a standing subcommittee of the Strategic Technology Advisory Committee (STAC), which serves as an advisory resource and coordinating body to the Washington Community and Technical Colleges presidents (WACTC) and to WACTC-Tech, the president’s Technology Committee.
+CATO is a standing subcommittee of the Strategic Technology Advisory Committee (STAC), which serves as an advisory resource and coordinating body to the Washington Community and Technical Colleges presidents (WACTC) and to WACTC-Tech, the presidents’ Technology Committee.

 Authority and Decisions

-CATO’s authority comes from the State Board and WACTC Tech through the Strategic Technology Advisory Committee, of which CATO is a standing subcommittee.
+CATO’s authority comes from the State Board and WACTC-Tech through the Strategic Technology Advisory Committee, of which CATO is a standing subcommittee.

 CATO provides leadership and system guidance to support the colleges and SBCTC to understand, evaluate, and address policy, legal, and equity issues related to providing equivalent and integrated access to college and system managed information technology for all college staff, students, and the public, especially people with disabilities.